back to top

 5. For Outdoor Faucets During Extremely Cold Weather

-Outdoor faucets are especially vulnerable to freezing, as they are directly exposed to the cold.
+Outdoor faucets are especially vulnerable to freezing, as they are directly expose to the cold.
 If you live in an area where freezing temperatures are common, it may be necessary to drip outdoor faucets to prevent the water in the exposed pipes from freezing.
-However, outdoor faucets should ideally be equipped with frost-proof valves to help prevent freezing.
+However, outdoor faucets should ideally be equip with frost-proof valves to help prevent freezing.

 The Biggest Mistakes to Avoid When Dripping Faucets